rajanil/mkboost/README.md

     $ python generate_features.py
         + imports: mismatch.py
         + generates the feature space from raw data in <project path>/data/
-        + pre-processed data is stored in <project path>/cache/<virus family>_protein/
+        + pre-processed data is stored in mkboost/cache/<virus family>_protein/

-        1a. mismatch.py
+        mismatch.py
-            + functions to generate the set of all k-mers and the mismatch feature space.
+            + contains functions to generate the set of all k-mers and the mismatch feature space.

 In the second step, the boosting with ADT